 We've got everything you need all packed into one with our Milk Kefir Starter Kit.
 This comes packed with everything you need including tools and milk kefir grains making starting to make your own milk kefir at home as easy as possible.

-If you're a little bit more advanced, we have the best Milk Kefir grains for you to use now!
+If you're a little bit more advanced, we have the best milk kefir grains for you to get started with right now!

 Prado, M. R., Blandón, L. M., Vandenberghe, L. P. S., Rodrigues, C., Castro, G. R., Thomaz-Soccol, V., & Soccol, C. R. (2015).
 Milk kefir: composition, microbial cultures, biological activities, and related products.
 Frontiers in Microbiology, 6, 1177. http://doi.org/10.3389/fmicb.2015.01177